 NHS England publishes interim commissioning policies for non-specialised services

-The policies are interim only at this stage, and will be subject to full public consultation next year.
+The policies are interim only at this stage, and will be subject to full public consultation at a later date.

-If you have any queries relating to the policies, or any other issue related armed forces commissioning, please contact your local area team with Armed Forces commissioning responsibility.
+If you have any queries relating to the policies, or any other issue related armed forces commissioning, please contact your local regional team with Armed Forces commissioning responsibility.

 Information and resources about health services for the armed forces and their families which will be commissioned by NHS England from April 2013.